MikhailovAlexander/adm_project/README.md

 2. Marmysh Ekaterina - Data analyst 💡📊
 3. Mikhaylov Alexander - Developer/ DevOps engineer ⚙️🛠️
 ## 1. Business modeling
-The equestrian center is ...
+The equestrian center is a social and cultural service enterprise, a commercial organization with a private form of ownership.
+The services of the complex satisfy the needs of clients in leisure, communication, self-realization, physical development and treatment.
 The organization provides services to individuals.
 Services are provided by specific workers, at specific times, with the right horse, specially prepared for a specific client.
 Also, horse owners can choose horse keeping services on a contractual basis.

 ![Image 1.1.
 Equestrian center](images/Equestrian_center.JPG)